Lomé: Economy

 Located 200 km from Accra and 150 km from Cotonou, Lomé has an important port, including a free zone opened in 1968.
 Phosphates, coffee, cocoa, cotton and palm oil are exported and much of the transit is on behalf of Ghana, Mali, Niger and Burkina Faso.
 The port is also home to an oil refinery and, since 1989, a shipyard.
-The concession of two container terminals to the Bolloré group gave rise to police custodyand indictment of Vincent Bolloré in France in April 2018.
+The concession of two container terminals to the Bolloré group gave rise to police custody and indictment of Vincent Bolloré in France in April 2018.

 The city produces building materials, including cement from the German group, HeidelbergCement.

 However, the political instability that began in the 1990s and continues today has severely affected the country's tourism sector.
 In 2003, the country received 57,539 visitors, an increase of 1 per cent over 2002.
 22% of tourists came from France, 10% from Burkina Faso and 9% from Benin.

 Demographics

 Culture

 The Togo National Museum is in the Palais de Congrès.
 The museum contains collections such as jewellery, musical instruments, dolls, pottery, weapons and many other materials showing arts and traditions.

+LOL 867, also known as "Defenders of Lome," is a historic Orange Lodge that was formed in September 1915 in the city.
+It holds a unique place in the history of the Orange Order as it was the first lodge to be established in that country.
+Its founder was a local man named John Amate Atayi.
+They focus on positive evangelism, youth development, and community philanthropy.
+Members view the victory of William of Orange not as a political symbol but as one of civil and religious freedom.